Meir017/documentation-generator/README.md

 ⚠️ This is an idea for a tool, no implementation yet, Please share your feedback here https://github.com/Meir017/documentation-generator/discussions/1 ⚠️

+The idea is to wrap the example code with `#region ID` and `#endregion`. where the ID follows the format https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/documentation-comments.md#d42-id-string-format

 ## Example

 for example -